webtions/custom-favicon/readme.txt

 == Description ==

 **Custom Favicon** lets you upload and manage favicons for your WordPress website, admin area, and login screen using the native media uploader.
-Unlike the built-in Site Icon feature, this plugin gives you full control — including support for separate frontend and backend icons, Apple touch icons, and upcoming features like SVG and dark mode favicons.
+Unlike the built-in Site Icon feature, this plugin gives you full control — including support for separate frontend and backend icons, Apple touch icons, dark mode icons, and SVG format.

 **Features include:**
 - Upload custom favicon for frontend (browser tab icon)
 - Upload separate favicon for WordPress Dashboard and login page
 - Upload Apple touch icons for iOS devices
+- Upload dark mode specific favicon
+- SVG favicon support
+- Option to disable default WordPress Site Icon output
 - Clean and simple settings page under **Settings → Custom Favicon**
-- Upcoming: SVG favicon support and light/dark mode detection

 This plugin is useful for:
 - Replacing the default WordPress favicon